 - No minimum required balance

-If you live in certain parts of the Northeast or along the Gulf Coast, you have access to local Capital One branches.
+If you live in certain parts of the Northeast or along the Gulf Coast — including Texas, Louisiana, New York and the District of Columbia — you have access to local Capital One branches.

 If you live somewhere else, you can still withdraw money from a Capital One account by using the Allpoint ATM network.
 Money says Allpoint has tens of thousands of machines across the country.